RBF-FD analysis of 2D time-domain acoustic wave propagation in heterogeneous media: RBF-FD formulation

+To obtain the solution of a PDE, we first discretise the domain $\Omega$ and its boundary $\partial \Omega$ with $N$ nodes.
+For each computational node $\x_i$ we compute the stencil $S(\x_i)$, consisting of its $n$ closest neighbours.
+Then, we compute and store the weights $\b w(\x_i)$ for all nodes $x_i$ and all operators $\L$ in the equation, including possible differential operators used to define boundary conditions, such as normal derivatives.
+Since the nodes do not change during the simulation, computed values can be stored and used to effectively obtain approximations of field derivatives in $O(n)$ time by using a simple dot product, as posed in~\eqref{eq:approx}.

-In all numerical tests a Poisson Disk Sampling based node generation algorithm~\cite{slak2019generation} is used for positioning of nodes.
-The algorithm strives to position nodes as regular as possible in an arbitrary domain with a supplied spatially dependent target distance between nodes, effectively enabling the refined numerical solution~\cite{slak2018refined}.
+In all numerical examples we will use collocation with $m=7$ Gaussian functions on supports of $n=7$ closest nodes.
+A Poisson Disk Sampling-based node generation algorithm~\cite{slak2019generation} will be used to position the nodes.
+The algorithm strives to position nodes as regular as possible in an arbitrary domain with a supplied spatially dependent target distance between nodes, effectively enabling the ability to refine the numerical solution~\cite{slak2018refined}.
+The weights $\b w_i$ for the Laplacian operator $\L = \frac{\partial^2}{\partial x^2} + \frac{\partial^2}{\partial z^2}$ are computed in advance for all interior nodes $\x_i$, using~\eqref{eq:system} and stored, to approximate the spatial part of the equation as

+where values $u_j$ represent the function values in the computational nodes $\x_j$ and $u_{S(\x_i)}$ represent the subset of $u_j$ that correspond to the neighbours of $\x_i$.